-\paragraph{Experimental procedure and results} Our experiments begin with a dilute-gas \gls{BEC} of approximately $4\times10^6$ atoms of \ce{^{87}Rb} in the $\ket{F,m_F} = \ket{1,-1}$ hyperfine state.
-The \gls{BEC} is held in a hybrid trap formed by a focused infrared laser that provides mostly radial confinement, and a quadrupole magnetic field that provides additional support against gravity and axial confinement (\cref{fig:setupa}).
-The resulting harmonic trap frequencies are $\{\omega_x,\, \omega_y,\, \omega_z\} = 2\pi\times\{3.7,\, 39.7,\,30.1\}~\si{Hz}$, with the weakly confined $x$-axis directed horizontally in the images.
-From this trapped \gls{BEC}, a coherent stream of atoms is out-coupled to form an atom laser by using microwave radiation that gradually transfers atoms into the $\ket{2,0}$ state.
-The atoms in the $\ket{2,0}$ state are only weakly supported by the magnetic gradient and thus fall out of the trap, accelerating downwards from the injection site.
-After \SI{10}{ms} of continuous out-coupling from the \gls{BEC}, a brief \SI{68}{\micro s}-long microwave pulse puts the full extent of the atom laser into a coherent superposition of the $\ket{2,0}$ and $\ket{1,0}$ state.
+\paragraph{Experimental procedure and results} Our experiments begin with a dilute-gas \gls{BEC} of $\sim \num{4e6}$ atoms of \ce{^{87}Rb} in the $\ket{F,m_F} = \ket{1,-1}$ hyperfine state.
+The \gls{BEC} is held in a hybrid trap formed by a focused infrared laser that provides mostly radial confinement, and a quadrupole magnetic field that provides additional support against gravity and axial confinement [\cref{fig:setupa}].
+The resulting harmonic trap frequencies are $\{\omega_x,\, \omega_y,\, \omega_z\} = 2\pi\times\{3.7,\, 39.7,\,30.1\}~\si{Hz}$, with the weakly confined $x$ axis directed horizontally in the images.
+From this trapped \gls{BEC}, a coherent stream of atoms is outcoupled to form an atom laser by using microwave radiation that gradually transfers atoms to the $\ket{2,0}$ state, which is only weakly supported by the magnetic gradient.
+These transferred atoms fall out of the trap, accelerating downward from the injection site.
+After \SI{10}{ms} of continuous outcoupling from the \gls{BEC}, a brief \SI{68}{\micro s}-long microwave pulse puts the entire atom laser into a coherent superposition of the $\ket{2,0}$ and $\ket{1,0}$ state.